acraugh/pds4-context-products/README.md

 Here's a shortcut: [Raise a Context Product Issue](https://github.com/NASA-PDS/pds4-context-products/issues/new/choose)

+Follow the instructions given under [Raising Issues](#raising-issues), above, to complete the process.

 Once you've raised the issue, or if the issue already exists, click on the title of the issue in the **Issues** list to get to the page for that issue.
 If you expect input from other collaborators, refer them to the comment stream on the page